“Nobody Died At Sandy Hook”

 “Newtown and Connecticut emergency fire and law enforcement radio dispatch indicates citing of shooter suspects fleeing crime scene.
 ‘Reports that a teacher saw two shadows running past the building–past the gym, which would be rear [inaudible] the shooting.'” pg.
 256

-Oh, a citing, huh?
-Written by a former college professor, proofread by… the school mascot, maybe?
-Who the hell knows?
-Anyway, while Tracy attempts to paint them as potential suspects, the shadows seen darting past the gym (as reported by custodian Rick Thorne) were teachers who had escaped conference room #20 through a window.
-This is discussed in Book 4, 00184096.pdf:
+Oh, a “citing,” huh?
+Written by a former college professor, proofread by… what, the school mascot?
+Who knows.
+Anyway, while Tracy tries to spin these shadows as potential suspects, they were actually teachers escaping conference room #20 through a window.
+Custodian Rick Thorne reported this in Book 4, 00184096.pdf:

 9:38:57 Rick Thorne reports about someone seeing shadows outside SHES: